tobiasdigital/blueprints-learn.en/help/blueprints/data-science/overview.md

 ## Implementation Steps

-* Data loaded/ingested to AEP – schema, datasets created and data loaded.
+* Data loaded/ingested to Experience Platform – schema, datasets created and data loaded.
 * Create a DSW notebook.
 * Choose a language - support for Python and PySpark.
 * Author model in notebook.